masa-sumimoto/html-starter/README.md

 The policy of managing the design on a context / component basis helps clarify your code.

-OK.
 Let's see the situation where OOCSS and BEM are actually mixed.
 Below, I overwrite and expand the design of the button component which is the existing web part of Boostrap using BEM in another SCSS file.

 ```